ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Introduction

-Common used data structures for event delivery include heap-based priority queues, ring buffers or First-In First-Out queues (FIFOs)~\cite{arora2009computational,abi2019arbor,wang2023differentiable}.
-In theory, the algorithmic complexity analysis shows that the most efficient event queue implementations are with heap-based data structures~\cite{arora2009computational}.
-This holds under the assumption of standard models of computation such as the Random Access Machine (RAM) model.
-However, performance differences might manifest across different hardware architectures in practice.
-For example, GPUs operate best under coalesced memory access across parallel execution units and non-diverging code paths, which might shift the balance from heap-based data structures to more simplified data structures in practice.
-On dataflow-style architectures, as can be found in many AI accelerators like the Groq LPU~\cite{abts2022groq}, computation is fully deterministic, which leads to the absence of shortcuts in branching.
-This results in always having the worst-case time-complexity for heap-based algorithms.
-On the other hand, these architectures offer massive parallelization, which might offset this, as long as workloads fully fit in memory.
+Delayed spike-event delivery is commonly implemented using heap-based priority queues, ring buffers or First-In First-Out (FIFOs) queues~\cite{wang2023differentiable,arora2009computational,abi2019arbor}.
+From these, only ring-buffers allow for gradient calculation, via the aforementioned (memory inefficient) surrogate gradients.
+To find the most compute efficient data-structure for each AI-accelerator, in theory, algorithmic-complexity analysis reveals the most efficient event-queue implementations to be heap-based data structures~\cite{arora2009computational}.
+This holds under the assumption of standard models of computation, including the ability to short-circuit loops and diverging/converging conditional control flow.
+However, performance differences might manifest across different (more dataflow-oriented) hardware architectures, in practice.
+For example, GPUs operate best when employing coalesced memory accesses across parallel execution units and non-diverging code paths, which might shift the balance from heap-based data structures to more simplified data structures in practice.
+On dataflow architectures, as can be found in many AI accelerators like the Groq LPU~\cite{abts2022groq}, execution is fully deterministic, which leads to the absence of code branching.
+This results in always having the worst-case time complexity for heap-based algorithms, as all loops need to be fully unrolled.
+On the other hand, these architectures offer massive parallelization, which might offset the efficiency-loss from worst-case time complexity, as long as workloads fit in memory fully.

-In this work, we benchmark the performance of different data structures for delayed spike-events across varying AI accelerators.
-We demonstrate that for event queues, heap-based data structures perform best on more von Neuman-style architectures, while sort-based data structures are more fitting for dataflow-style hardware substrates, and structures like ring-buffer are efficient on GPUs as long as the workloads fits in cache.
-As such, the contribution of this work are as follows:
+In this work, we first develop the methods that allow automatic gradient calculation through arbitrary data structures for both neural parameters and synaptic delays~(\cref{fig:overview}); then, we benchmark the performance of different data structures for delayed spike-events across a variety of AI accelerators that use these methods.
+We demonstrate that, for event queues, heap-based data structures perform best on von Neuman-style architectures, while sort-based data structures are more fitting for dataflow-style hardware substrates, and structures like ring-buffers are efficient on GPUs as long as the workload fits in cache.
+Concisely, the contributions of this work are as follows:

-\begin{itemize} \item A mathematical derivation of how to calculate spike gradient through event queues in brain simulations \item Implementation of event queues using different data structures with custom gradients on JAX \item Benchmarking different implemented event queues on CPU, GPU, TPU, and Groq LPU under different use-cases. \item Open-source reference implementation of benchmarked event queues which can be used in existing or future brain simulators. \end{itemize}